 Create a public folder using the Exchange Admin Center

 Before creating a public folder, you need to create a public folder mailbox.
-The public folder mailbox contains of the hierarchy information and content for the public folder.
+The public folder mailbox contains the hierarchy information and content for the public folder.
 The first public folder mailbox is the primary mailbox which can save the writable data of public folder hierarchy.
 All the other public folder mailboxes are secondary public folder mailboxes which can have the read-only copy of hierarchy.
 Here is the whole process –

-Step 1) Sign in to Exchange Admin Center using the Administrator credentials.
+Step 1) Sign in to Exchange Admin Center using the administrator credentials.

 Step 2) Go to the public folder mailboxes tab under the public folders in the menu.
 Click the Add (+) button.

 Step 3) Input the name of the new public folder mailbox.
 Browse the location to create the object.
 Also, browse the destination database for the public folder.
 Click the Save button.